HuskyGameDev/2018-team3/README.md

   - We are basing the level design off of Celeste, each level will have its own unique feel.
 - 1001 Spikes
   - PC Game, released in June 2014
-  - We will be using some of the art styles from this game as inspiration, particularly the aztec/jungle themes.
+  - We will be using some of the art styles from this game as inspiration, particularly the Aztec/jungle themes.
 We will also be drawing inspiration from the storyline, as a character is searching for something through the jungle.

 ### The Elevator Pitch

-Temple of the Sun is a 3D platformer, styled similarly to games of the N64 era, where the main character is adventuring through the aztec jungle in search of hidden treasure, all the while being challenged by his rival.
+Temple of the Sun is a 3D platformer, styled similarly to games of the N64 era, where the main character is adventuring through the Aztec jungle in search of hidden treasure, all the while being challenged by his rival.

 ### Project Description (Brief)

 The goal of this project is to create a throwback 3D platformer reminiscent of classic 3D platformers from the N64 era.
-The game’s main protagonist will be a Tiger named Reggie who is an explorer.
-The game’s main antagonist will be a Fox named Foxtail, who is Reggie’s rival explorer.
+The game’s main protagonist will be a Tiger named Reggie who is an explorer, seeking lost treasures in the Temple of the Sun.
+The game’s main antagonist will be a Fox named Foxtail, who rivals Reggie and attempts to find the treasure before him.
+We aim to keep the game lighthearted and fun, making the player laugh at times and leave feeling refreshed.
+Additionally, we aim to keep the gameplay mechanics intentionally simple so that the game is easy to pick up and play.

+Our game will be developed using an Agile software development approach, namely Scrum.
+The game will be developed by a team of five, with Evan Overweg acting as Team Leader and Scrum Master.
+It is to be completed within 2 Semesters at MTU, or approximately 8 months.
+We aim to have Level 1 of the game, all of the character mechanics (not necessarily with animations), coins/hearts/1UP mechanics, a subset of all sounds, and a rudimentary menu system implemented by the end of Semester 1.
+The is what we define to be the Temple of the Sun MVP.
+Later levels, additional sounds, animations, and refinements will be completed in Semester 2.

 ### Project Description (Detailed)